thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="update-object"}
 ## Update an object
 You can overwrite an existing Worksheet, View, table, Answer, or Pinboard, by downloading the `TML` file, making any necessary changes, and then re-uploading the `TML` file.
-You can also overwrite an object' or objects' joins, by downloading multiple objects, or an object and its dependents, making the necessary changes to the `joins.tml` file, and then re-uploading the `TML` file.
 To update SpotApps, or collections of objects packaged together as a zip file, refer to [SpotApps]({{ site.baseurl }}/admin/ts-cloud/app-templates.html).

 You can also update an object using the [TML editor](#tml-editor).

 To update an existing object by downloading the TML file and modifying it, follow these steps.
 In this case, we are updating a single Worksheet.
 You can update multiple objects at once by uploading them in .zip file format.

 1. [Export the object](#export-object) you want to update, as in steps 1 to 5 of the **Export an Object** section above.
-To update an object or objects' joins, export the object and its dependents, or export multiple objects as a SpotApp.
-You cannot individually export a `joins.tml` file.

 2. Edit the file in a text editor.